 Installing Consul is simple.
-There are two approaches to installing Consul:
+There are three approaches to installing Consul:

 Downloading a precompiled binary is easiest, and we provide downloads over TLS along with SHA256 sums to verify the binary.
 We also distribute a PGP signature with the SHA256 sums that can be verified.